siobhanlgorman/knits-and-pieces/TESTING.md

 The project was developed on Google Chrome and no issues were detected.
 Chrome Development tools was used throughout development to test responsiveness and then after deployment was additionally tested on android Moto G8 plus, IPhone SE2

 ![](documentation/screenshots/iphone1.png)

 ![](documentation/screenshots/iphone2.png)

 ![](documentation/screenshots/moto1.png)

 ## Bugs and Fixes

 1. Toast success message doesn't display if same item is added again to basket.
 Fix: Error in if statement in bag/views.py
 2. Image media url not working.
-FIx - add media context processor in settings.py
+Fix: add media context processor in settings.py
-3. Can-custom design - displaying text by default - FIX incorrect format of if statement
+3. Can-custom design - displaying text by default - Fix: incorrect format of if statement
-4. Zip code error - indefinite number of numbers and error message pointing to order - error in views.py keys had values which were strings not variables ('' around the variables) - FIX '' removed
+4. Zip code error - indefinite number of numbers and error message pointing to order - error in views.py keys had values which were strings not variables ('' around the variables) - Fix: '' removed
 5. Checkout_success no reverse match found although payment in stripe succeeded.
 Discovered order number not being generated.
 Fix: Narrowed issue down to order generation in models.py update total function and found indentation errors.
 6. Error after adding countryfield - could not migrate.
 Folder still looking for max value of 2.
-Eventually deleted all orders in the database as they were created wth countries longer than 2 letters.
+Fix: deleted all orders in the database as they were created wth countries longer than 2 letters.
 Then the migration worked.
 7. After creating profile and linking to order history two orders being created in db with two different numbers.
-Fix - corrected stripe billing and shipping name fields.
+Fix: corrected stripe billing and shipping name fields.
 Due to subsequent ongoing issues with duplicate orders being created and non-recognition of two name fields in billing and shipping information, the order model field was reverted to full name and first and last name fields removed as they can be accessed from using the full name method
 8. Remove button bug with W3C validator - two ids as element on mobile and desktop views at same time (hidden on one).
 Fix: Id changed to data-id
 9. During testing bug found relating to checkbox - address saved to profile whether checkbox checked or not
-10. During testing bug found that address line 2 in order confirmation saved as address line 1 - FIxed found error in checkout_success.html
+10. During testing bug found that address line 2 in order confirmation saved as address line 1 - Fix: found duplication error in checkout_success.html

 ![Order confirmation Bug](documentation/screenshots/jack15.png)

-11. Stripe time is wrong - possibly due to registering while in Spain (+ 1hour) - fixed but some screenshots may show 1 hour time difference
+11. Stripe time is wrong - possibly due to registering while in Spain (+ 1hour) - fixed by authenticating Stipe account and adjusting settings but some screenshots may show 1 hour time difference
 12. Chrome on android no longer seems to update changes on refreshing pages: fixed by clearing last week's browsing history each time checking on Moto G8+